MuhammadUsman3/assessment/README.md

 Dependency & Requirments
 * Frontend
   * React

 * Backend (Task)
-* For scraping we have used following libraries
+  * For scraping we have used the following libraries
+    *  node
     *  module puppeteer
     *  cors
     *  mongo db